Umbraco.

 What is Umbraco?

 A CMS allows you to create, manage and publish digital content without writing code.
 Umbraco is built on .NET, which means you can extend it with C#.
 It distinguishes itself by strong user experience: content managers find Umbraco intuitive.
-It also offers a headless variant (Umbraco Heartcore) for organizations that want to serve content via APIs to multiple channels.
+Since version 14, Umbraco has native headless APIs (REST and GraphQL) as standard in core; a separate headless variant is no longer needed.

 What makes Umbraco different?